ztangent/multimodal-dmm/README.md

 - `dks.py` implements the MDMM with the RNN-based structured inference networks described by [Krishnan et al](https://www.aaai.org/ocs/index.php/AAAI/AAAI17/paper/view/14215).
 By providing different options to the constructor, one can use either forward or backward RNN networks, and toggle different methods for handling missing data.
 Refer to the docstrings for details.

 - `vrnn.py` implements a multimodal version of the Variational Recurrent Neural Network (VRNN) described by [Chung et al](https://papers.nips.cc/paper/5653-a-recurrent-latent-variable-model-for-sequential-data).
 This is similar to using `dks.py` with a forward RNN.
-(Not recently tested to work.)

 ## Training